Ragerlab/2026_Willeford_et_al_Wildfire-mobilization-of-arsenic-into-water-resources-A-scoping-review-of-curr/README.md

-# Wildfire Mobilization of Arsenic into Water Resources A Systematic Literature Review
+# Wildfire mobilization of arsenic into water resources: A scoping review of current literature

 ADD WORDS

 ## Figure 3